phunanon/uMod/README.md

 - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message

 Aspirations:

 - Different global-chat channels (e.g. tech and math)
-- Auto-timeout for sharing any invite link
 - Audit echoes
 - Open ticket for particular user

 ## To host it yourself

-I recommend using Bun.
-Then, in the terminal:
+Instructions for Node.js, in the terminal:

 ```
 npm i -g pm2                       # Keeps the bot running even if it crashes